 Every time we partake of the memorial symbols of Jesus’ blood and body in the Lord’s Supper, we affirm our belief in His constant fellowship with us!
 We are in Him and He is in us (John 14:20).

-The New Testament illustrates what it means to be united with Christ by several metaphors.
+The New Testament illustrates with several metaphors what it means to be united with Christ.
 First, there is the vine and the branches of John 15:

 “I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing” (John 15:5).
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing” (v.
+5).

 Paul compares believers to the temple of God: